EDUCBA Logo

 • The biggest advantage of bagging is that multiple weak learners can work better than a single strong learner.

-• It provides stability and increases the machine learning algorithm’s accuracy that is used in statistical classification and regression.
+• It provides stability and increases the machine learning algorithm’s accuracy, which is used in statistical classification and regression.

 Disadvantages of Bagging

-• It may result in high bias if it is not modelled properly and thus may result in underfitting.
+• It may result in high bias if it is not modeled properly and thus may result in underfitting.

 • Since we must use multiple models, it becomes computationally expensive and may not be suitable in various use cases.